-From 2019 the rules regarding loose impediments and unplayable lies in bunkers are changing
+The rules regarding loose impediments and unplayable lies in bunkers have changed

 New Golf Rules Explained: Bunker Changes

 There are two key changes to note when it comes to bunkers…

 ￼Touching or moving loose impediments or sand in a bunker

 In a bunker, you must not touch the sand with either hand or club, or touch or move any loose impediments in the hazard.

 You are now able to touch or move loose impediments in a bunker and generally touch the sand with hand or club.

 However, you still must not deliberately touch it to test its condition.